When Should you Apply Barbecue Sauce on Grilled Meats

 Using BBQ Sauce Marinated on Meats

 We've used the Barbecue Sauce as Marinade hundreds of times.
 I like using it on ribs and chicken especially.
 Because of the size of the meats we do have to cut them into manageable sections and place them in containers where we cover them with sauce.
 The BBQ Sauce is allowed to marinate the meat for no less that 2 hours.
 I maintain a strict focus on the 2 hour limit primarily because we find that the meat although raw and tender does not really begin to break down to the point of accepting the sauce inwardly until it nears the second hour.
 We the meat marinated we will use a butter knife to remove any excess sauce.
 Do not run water over the meat.
 Adding water can make the meat soggy and distort the taste when grilled.
 With the meat ready we simply add it to the grill.
 Now for long cooking we build a snake method grill where we layer the charcoal around the grill to achieve even burning.
 If we're doing a steak we'll want to mound the charcoal until we get heat around 500 degrees.
 The end result is a really tasty chicken, ribs, or steak dish that has been marinated in BBQ Sauce.
 Some will ask if we add dry rub before grilling.
 Well if the meat is properly marinated then adding dry rub will only change the flavor and may not improve it.
-I would hold off on the dry rub if I marinate in sauce first.
+I would hold off on the dry rub if I apply barbecue sauce first.
 If you like the combination of sauce and rub then by all means proceed forth.

 This product was added to our catalog on Thursday 21 September, 2017.